 Choose one of the following classes based on your interest and skill level.
-Each Exhibitor must complete all three sections of Quads Away Curriculum and display (or upload) a completed Mission Logbook.
+Each Exhibitor must complete the first 2 sections, and at least 3 Real World Missions in the Quads Away Curriculum and display a completed Mission Logbook.

 50375 - UAV Display